amint-hc/posters_evaluation/docs/context.md

 ## Project Implementation Guide for Poster Evaluation System

-This document provides step-by-step implementation instructions for building the automated poster evaluation system using GPT-4 vision.
+This document provides step-by-step implementation instructions for building the automated poster evaluation system using GPT-4.1 model.

 ---